The are currently no upcoming matches, this page will update as they become available.

 In 2022 the 22nd FIFA World Cup finals will be held in Quatar.
 This will be the first World Cup ever to be held in the Arab world and the first in a Muslim-majority country.
 The tournament will also be the first World Cup not to be held in May, June, or July; the tournament is instead scheduled for late November until mid-December and will be played in a reduced timeframe of around 28 days, with the final being held on 18 December 2022.

 Qualifying games are played over the 3 years before the finals in the six FIFA continental zones of Africa, Asia, North and Central America and Caribbean, South America, Oceania and Europe.
-The World Cup Finals currently consists of 32 teams, though FIFA announced on 13th July 2018 that they were still considering expanding to 48 teams in 2022.
+The World Cup Finals currently consists of 32 teams.
 The current 32 spots are divided into 8 groups of 4.
 The spots are allocated to the FIFA zones in advance.
 In Europe, for instance, the allocation is for 13 teams from UEFA.
 In the UEFA qualifiers 9 groups of 6 teams play home and away matches and the winning teams from each group move forward to the Finals.
 The best 8 runners-up then proceed to play-offs in November 2021 to decide the final 4 places.
 As the hosts Quatar will qualify automatically.

 About 70% of the sports betting industry is estimated to come from betting on Football, which makes the FIFA World Cup one of the biggest events in the sporting calendar for betting.
 During qualifiers popular bets are on the outcomes of group games, the winners of each group and which countries will qualify for the 2018 finals.
 Once we reach the finals themselves the most popular bet is on the outright winner of the tournament.
 Each way betting on a country to reach the final or win is also popular.
 In the group stages bets can be placed on the winner of each group.
 Throughout the tournament bets can be placed on the final score of individual matches, top goal scorers and even what players will be on individual squads.